-On behalf of the National Consumer Law Center,1 Consumer Federation of America,2 and the Center for Responsible Lending,3 thank you for the opportunity to comment on the proposed interpretive rule by the Consumer Financial Protection Bureau (CFPB or Bureau) regarding the applicability of the Truth in Lending Act (TILA) to paycheck advance loans.4 We commend the CFPB for affirming that paycheck advance loans, regardless of their characterization by lenders, are credit products subject to federal disclosure requirements.
+On behalf of the National Consumer Law Center (on behalf of its low-income clients), Consumer Federation of America, and the Center for Responsible Lending, thank you for the opportunity to comment on the proposed interpretive rule by the Consumer Financial Protection Bureau (CFPB or Bureau) regarding the applicability of the Truth in Lending Act (TILA) to paycheck advance loans.
+We commend the CFPB for affirming that paycheck advance loans, regardless of their characterization by lenders, are credit products subject to federal disclosure requirements.